PREPARING YOU FOR GOING HOME

 After you get home

-However, if you experience any serious problems, or you become severely unwell following discharge, for example feverish, increasing pain or bleeding:
+However, if you experience any serious problems, or you become severely unwell following discharge, for example, fever, increasing pain, or bleeding:

 • Call 111 and take an ambulance to the closest public hospital